Art—Studio Art, M.A.

 - International students have additional admission requirements; see the Graduate Studies webpage for details.

-- The Art Department requires submission of a resume, and a portfolio containing 20 images of art/design works completed by the applicant and labeled with medium, dimensions, and date.
-The portfolio images may be presented in digital form (jpegs on a CD/DVD; PDF portfolio; URL link to an online portfolio/website).
+- The Art Department requires submission of a portfolio containing 20 images of art/design works completed by the applicant.
+The portfolio images must be submitted in digital form to https://njcu-art.submittable.com/submit.
 Do not send original artwork.

 Students may transfer up to 9 credits, where applicable, to the MA degree.